trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 addKeyframeWithRelativeStartTime:0.0
 </code></pre>

 represents when during the total animation time you want this animation to start.
-0.0 will mean this keyframe will start right after the animation method is called, while 0.5 means the keyframe will start halfway through the total animation time.
+0.0 will mean this keyframe will start right after the animation method is called, while 0.5 means the keyframe will start halfway through the total animation time (duration = 0.06 seconds, so half of 0.06 seconds will be 0.03 seconds).

 This next parameter specifies how long of the total animation time this keyframe will spend.
-0.5 means that half of the total animation time will be spent animating to this keyframe.
+A 0.5 relativeDuration means that half of the total animation time will be spent animating to this keyframe (0.03 seconds).
 <pre><code>
 relativeDuration:0.5
 </code></pre>